 - Social networks, like spending time with friends who continue to use

-Several counseling therapies treat prescription drug abuse.
+Several counseling therapies treat substance abuse.
 No one method is known to be better than another.
 Likewise, no one approach works for everyone with opiate addiction.
 The right treatment plan will be tailored to your addiction and individual needs.

 Individual vs. Group Therapy

 Individual therapy can help when you have depression, bipolar disorder, or another significant mental health condition that requires treatment in its own right, separate from your addiction.